 Find it by looking right overhead to find a really bright white star, Vega.
 It's the only bright star close to being overhead, so ignore all other stars and look really high up.
 The next star of the triangle, Altair, is halfway between Vega and the horizon.
 Altair has a fainter star on either side of it – look at the map to get the idea.
 The other star is Deneb, which is a bit lower down towards the eastern horizon than Vega.
 If you can't spot these three stars straight away, remember that the map above is on quite a small scale, so think big and you should spot it.

-Many people recognise The Plough, which if you want to get your bearings is quite high up in the northwest.
+Many people recognise The Plough, which if you want to get your bearings is over in the northwest.
 We've picked it out on the map.
-If you think of the Plough as a saucepan, then follow its handle round towards the horizon, you come to a bright star called Arcturus, which is about the same brightness as Vega but lower in the western sky.
+If you think of the Plough as a saucepan, then follow its handle round towards the horizon, you come to a bright star called Arcturus, which is about the same brightness as Vega but low down in the western sky.
 It's also slightly yellowish, and if you thought all stars were white, compare it with Vega to see the difference.

 Now use the map below to find more patterns nearby, but don't expect to see those convenient lines helping you to see the patterns.
 If you do see them, consult an optician or give back those glasses your friends gave you on 1 April.